nfitzen/DeathSwap/README.md

 There are various settings you can change before the game.
 Currently the settings are for the # of lives and the swap timer.

-You can find the default values in the function `deathswap:core/const`.
+You can find the default values for these settings in the function `deathswap:core/const`.
+I should store these in a separate scoreboard variable.

-There's also "values" (bad name) for various things.
+There are also "values" (bad name) for various things such as translations.
+These are mostly for data pack developers.
-You can find those in the function `deathswap:core/values`
+You can find those in the function `deathswap:core/values` and the storage `deathswap:values`.